 One of the many things that sets Michelle apart as an executive/leadership coach is her own broad experience as a leader.
-She has leadership experience in the corporate arena including healthcare and staffing, small business, non-profits and education (in both private and public sectors).
+She has leadership experience in the corporate arena including healthcare and executive recruitment, small business, nonprofits and education (in both private and public sectors).
 She has often been labeled as a “visionary leader who has the ability to create a plan and inspire people to move the vision forward.”
 Michelle's down to earth approach, strategic business sense, and interpersonal relationship skills put people at ease and inspire leaders to gain the most from their coaching and training!

 Michelle has also been a keynote speaker for organizations such as Virginia Government Finance Officers Association, National Organization of Rheumatology Managers, Virginia Recreation and Park Society, and SHRM.
 She has also worked with many leadership focused groups in the non-profit arena and with women in executive leadership, including the Women's Leadership Program at the Darden School of Business.
 Michelle has also executive coached special operations forces in transition through The Honors Foundation and coaches for the Mandela-Washington Fellow's Program for African Leaders in Business and Entrepreneurship, Civic Leadership, or Public Management.